Is it safe to exercise during pregnancy?

 Whether you are new to exercise or it already is part of your weekly routine, choose activities that experts agree are safest for pregnant women:

-Swimming and water workouts—Water workouts use many of the body’s muscles.
-The water supports your weight so you avoid injury and muscle strain.
-If you find brisk walking difficult because of low back pain, water exercise is a good way to stay active.
+- Swimming: Swimming and water workouts effectively utilize various muscle groups.
+The buoyancy of water supports your weight, reducing the risk of injury and muscle strain.
+If brisk walking becomes challenging due to low back pain, water exercise provides a beneficial alternative to stay active.

-- Modified yoga and modified Pilates—Yoga reduces stress, improves flexibility, and encourages stretching and focused breathing.
-There are even prenatal yoga and Pilates classes designed for pregnant women.
-These classes often teach modified poses that accommodate a pregnant woman’s shifting balance.
+- Modified yoga and modified Pilates: Yoga aids in stress reduction, enhances flexibility, and promotes stretching and focused breathing.
+Prenatal yoga and Pilates classes specifically designed for pregnant women offer modified poses that accommodate the shifting balance during pregnancy.
 You also should avoid poses that require you to be still or lie on your back for long periods.

 If you are an experienced runner, jogger, or racquet-sports player, you may be able to keep doing these activities during pregnancy.
 Discuss these activities with your health care professional.